taytayfujif/my-pokedex/README.md

 ## Your Challenge
 1. **Fork** this repository
 2. **Clone** this repository from your personal Github account:
-    - Copy SSH address on the page.
+    - Copy HTTP address on the page.
-    - In your webdev folder, run the command `git clone [SSH address]` in order to clone that repository into your folder.
+    - In your **webdev** folder on your **desktop**, run the command `git clone [insert the github http url address copied from github]` in order to clone that repository into your folder.
-3. Navigate into the my-pokedex folder
+3. Navigate into the my-pokedex folder by using the command `cd my-pokedex`
-4. Open my-pokedex folder in your **Sublime Text Editor**
+4. Open my-pokedex folder in your **Sublime Text Editor** by selecting **File** then **Open Folder**
 5. You will be following instructions and writing your code in the `app.js` file
-6. Run live-server in your command line to see your results in the browser
+6. After you complete the first instruction open up your terminal (double check to see if you're in the correct directory) and run the command `live-server`.
+This will render a new browser to open for you to see your results.

+*Note:* You only need to run the `live-server` command once, it will keep running and refreshing the browser after every time you make a save in your files.

 ## Stretch Goals
 Bonus: Create your own Pokemon description.